microsoft/azurelinux/README.md

 # Getting Started with CBL-Mariner:

 CBL-Mariner is not released for commercial use, but we understand developers may be interested to examine what we have built.
-Instructions for building Mariner may be found here: [Toolkit Documentation](./toolkit/README.md)
+Instructions for building CBL-Mariner may be found here: [Toolkit Documentation](./toolkit/README.md)

 # Acknowledgments